3 min read

 3. Register on the Government Gateway

 After you’ve received your Government Gateway user ID, you’ll need to sign in and complete your self-employed registration online.
-The HMRC will need a couple of key pieces of information from you, including:
+The HMRC will need a couple of critical pieces of information from you, including:

 The type of tax you want to add (Self-Assessment)